TK Maxx

-TK Maxx is a subsidiary of the American apparel and home goods company TJX Companies based in Framingham, Massachusetts.
-The stores operate throughout the United Kingdom, Australia, Ireland, Germany, Poland, Austria and the Netherlands, totalling 596 stores in Europe (up from 515 in April 2017) and 56 in Australia in May 2020.
-In Poland, there are a total of 44 stores.
-The chain uses a slightly different name from that of the TJ Maxx stores in the United States, to avoid confusion with the British retailer T. J. Hughes.
+TK Maxx is a discount clothing and homewares retailer, founded in 1994.
+It is currently based in Watford, England.

+It is owned by American retailer TJ Maxx, who could not trade under the initials "TJ" in the United Kingdom due to the British discount chain T. J. Hughes.

+TK Maxx has since expanded across Ireland, the Netherlands, Germany, Austria, Poland and Australia, and also trades as Homesense.

 History

 In 1976, TJ Maxx was founded in Framingham, Massachusetts, United States, by Bernard Cammarata.
 The first international store opened in Bristol, UK, in 1994.
-The company modified the name to TK Maxx to avoid confusion with the established British retail chain T. J. Hughes (which is not affiliated with TJX).
+The company modified the name to TK Maxx to avoid confusion with the unrelated British retail chain T. J. Hughes.

-In 2007, TK Maxx began winding down new store openings within the United Kingdom.
-Focus was given to revamping older inner city stores, or relocating them.
-This decision led to the creation of Maxx Maxx, moving from a budget reputation into a large department store format with a wider product range.

 Opening of stores in the Netherlands between 1999 and 2001 was not as successful as the company wished.
 The first store in Germany opened on October 4, 2007, in Lübeck.